DiegoStock12/kubeml/ml/experiments/README.md

 3. Developer Related Factors:
     * Number of lines of code needed to go from a local deployment to a distributed training environment
+    * Cost of training when compared to a tensorflow server